sherryxiaoyizhu/dev-connector-mern-stack/README.md

 ### Users

-- Register users with name, valid email & password
+- Register users with name, valid email and password

 ### Profile

 - Get current user profile
-- Create & update user profile
+- Create and update user profile
 - Get all profiles & profile by user ID
 - Delete profile & user
-- Add and delete experience & education
+- Add and delete experience & education from user profile
 - Get GitHub repos for profile

+### Post

+- Add post for a user

 ### Authentication